Kauai with Kids: Exploring the Garden Isle with Your Family

 Your choice of location on Kauai matters more than on most islands because each coast has a distinctly different personality and weather pattern.

 The South Shore (Poipu) is the sunniest and driest part of the island, making it the safest bet for consistent beach weather.
-The Grand Hyatt Kauai is the premier family resort here, with an enormous pool complex, a lazy river, and direct beach access.
-For a more budget-friendly option, the condo complexes at Poipu Kai offer full kitchens and pool access at a fraction of the resort price.
+The Grand Hyatt Kauai is the premier family resort here - enormous pool complex, lazy river, direct beach access.
+For more budget-friendly, the condo complexes at Poipu Kai offer full kitchens and pool access at a fraction of the resort price.

-The North Shore (Princeville and Hanalei) is more lush, more dramatic, and more rain-prone.
+The North Shore (Princeville and Hanalei) is more lush, more dramatic, more rain-prone.
 If you get good weather here, it is paradise beyond description.
-The St. Regis Princeville, now the 1 Hotel Hanalei Bay, overlooks Hanalei Bay and is one of the most beautiful hotel settings in Hawaii.
+The St. Regis Princeville (now the 1 Hotel Hanalei Bay) overlooks Hanalei Bay and is one of the most beautiful hotel settings in Hawaii.
 For families on a budget, vacation rental houses in Hanalei town put you steps from the bay and the charming one-street downtown.

 The East Side (Kapaa and Wailua) is the most centrally located and often the most affordable.
-It is a great base if you want to explore the whole island without long drives.
-The Coconut Coast, as it is called, has plenty of condos and smaller hotels along the shore, plus easy access to the Wailua River.
+Great base if you want to explore the whole island without long drives.
+The Coconut Coast, as it's called, has plenty of condos and smaller hotels along the shore, plus easy access to the Wailua River.

 Rain and Weather: The Honest Truth

 Kauai is the wettest inhabited place on Earth.
 Mount Waialeale, in the center of the island, receives an average of around 450 inches of rain per year.
 That is not a typo.
 Four hundred and fifty inches.
-Let that sink in for a moment.
+Let that sink in.

-Now, here is the important part: the rain on Kauai is highly localized.
-The north shore and the mountain interior get the bulk of it, while the south shore around Poipu can be sunny and dry on the exact same day that Hanalei is getting drenched.
-This is why many families choose to base themselves in Poipu and make day trips to the north shore and canyon.
+Important part: the rain on Kauai is highly localized.
+The north shore and the mountain interior get the bulk of it, while the south shore around Poipu can be sunny and dry on the exact same day Hanalei is getting drenched.
+This is why many families base in Poipu and make day trips to the north shore and the canyon.

-That said, you will get rained on at some point during your trip.
+You will get rained on at some point during your trip.
 This is not a maybe.
 Pack accordingly.
 Quick-dry clothing for the whole family is a must.
-A packable wide-brim sun hat that can handle getting wet is worth its weight in gold, because Kauai weather often alternates between downpour and blazing sunshine within the same hour.
+A packable wide-brim sun hat that can handle getting wet is worth its weight in gold because Kauai weather often alternates between downpour and blazing sunshine within the same hour.
 Those rain boots I mentioned for the canyon hikes are doing double duty here.

 The silver lining, literally, is that the rain is what makes Kauai so breathtakingly green and lush.
 Every waterfall, every fern-covered cliff, every impossibly verdant valley exists because of that rainfall.
 And the rainbows on Kauai are outrageous.
 Double rainbows are common.
 We once saw a triple.
-My kids still talk about it.
+The boys still talk about it.

 Practical Tips for Your Kauai Family Trip

 Rent a car.
-There is no way around this.
-Kauai has essentially no public transportation, and rideshare options are extremely limited outside of Lihue.
-Book your rental car well in advance, as inventory on Kauai is limited and prices spike during peak season.
+No way around this.
+Kauai has essentially no public transportation and rideshare options are extremely limited outside of Lihue.
+Book your rental well in advance - inventory on Kauai is limited and prices spike during peak season.

 Pack for variety.
 Between the beach, the canyon, the river, and the rain, your kids will go through more outfit changes on Kauai than anywhere else in Hawaii.
-Bring layers, swimsuits that dry quickly, and more socks than you think you need.
+Layers, swimsuits that dry quickly, more socks than you think you need.

 Slow down.
 Kauai rewards a slower pace.
-Do not try to cram every activity into every day.
-Some of our best memories are from afternoons spent doing nothing at the beach while the kids built sandcastles and chased chickens around the parking lot.
+Don't try to cram every activity into every day.
+Some of our best memories are from afternoons spent doing nothing at the beach while my crew built sandcastles and chased chickens around the parking lot.
 The island has a way of teaching you to relax if you let it.

 Why Kauai is Worth It

-Kauai does not have the mega-resorts of Maui or the urban energy of Oahu.
-It does not have a massive waterpark or a famous shave ice stand with a two-hour line.
+Kauai doesn't have the mega-resorts of Maui or the urban energy of Oahu.
+It doesn't have a massive waterpark or a famous shave ice stand with a two-hour line.
 What it has is something harder to find and more valuable: genuine wildness.
 Cliffs that have never been developed.
 Rivers you can paddle into the jungle.
 A coastline so remote it can only be seen by boat or helicopter.
 And chickens.
 So many chickens.

 For kids, Kauai is the Hawaii that feels like an actual adventure rather than a theme park version of paradise.
 The hikes are real hikes.
 The waterfalls require effort to reach.
-The monk seals and sea turtles are wild animals encountered on their own terms.
-And the sheer dramatic beauty of the landscape, those cathedral cliffs, that red canyon, the silver waterfalls threading through emerald valleys, imprints itself on young minds in a way that pool slides and buffet lines simply cannot.
+The monk seals and honu are wild animals encountered on their own terms.
+The sheer dramatic beauty of the landscape - those cathedral cliffs, that red canyon, the silver waterfalls threading through emerald valleys - imprints itself on young minds in a way that pool slides and buffet lines simply cannot.

 Kauai with Kids: Exploring the Garden Isle with Your Family - Pin this guide